 Exam Registration and Schedule:

-All students (except Arabic Majors) taking Arabic Proficiency exam or OPI MUST register by the deadline.
+All students (except Arabic Majors) taking the Arabic Proficiency exam or OPI MUST register by the deadline.
 No registration requests are accepted after the Registration deadline below.

 Fall Semester – Registration starts on the second Monday in October, stays open for two weeks, and closes on the Friday of the second week at 5 PM.
-If the second Monday is a holiday, the registration will open on the Tuesday.
-Students are contacted by faculty administering the exam informing them about the exam date by end of October.
+If the second Monday is a holiday, registration will open on Tuesday.
+Students are contacted by the faculty administering the exam informing them about the exam date by end of October.
 Exams will be held by the last day of classes on the date and time agreed upon by the student and the examiner.

 AS THE CURRENT UNIVERSITY MODE OF INSTRUCTION IS IN-PERSON, ALL PROFICIENCY AND OPI EXAMS WILL BE HELD IN PERSON.

 Spring Semester – Registration starts on the second Monday in March, stays open for two weeks, and closes on the Friday of the second week at 5 PM.
-If the second Monday is a holiday, the registration will open on the Tuesday.
-Students are contacted by faculty administering the exam informing them about the exam date by end of March.
+If the second Monday is a holiday, registration will open on Tuesday.
+Students are contacted by the faculty administering the exam informing them about the exam date by end of March.
 Exams will be held by the last day of classes on the date and time agreed upon by the student and the examiner.

 How to register for the Exam?
-Follow the steps below to register.
-BOTH STEPS must be completed.

 Arabic Proficiency Exam Format & Procedure

 Prior to the exam: